ManyakRus/ddl_from_protobuf/README.md

 For columns of links to other tables, the suffix "_id" is added Table and column names for SQL are formatted in the snake_case standard, in lowercase letters (since uppercase letters must be written in quotes)

+2) You can also generate the .go source code for converting from the Protobuf type to the Entities type for working with the database.
+To do this, fill in the (.env) settings.txt file:
+NEED_CREATE_CONVERT_FILES=true
+REPOSITORY_PROTO_URL=

 Installation procedure:
 1. Compile this repository
 >make build